Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 * Jaziel Pauda

 #### Status:
-As of 4/19/2018 this contribution is awaiting further review so that it can be accepted and merged.

-#### Results:
-Since this improvement only involved semantics changes, the UI of the software did not change and thus results not applicable.
+This contribution is awaiting feedback as of 4/20/2018 after two patch sets.

 #### Description:
 In the QuizGame extension, several `<h1>` elements were present on a single page of the extension.
 For accessibility and semantics reasons, all of these `<h1>` tags needed to be changed into `<h2>`'s.

+#### Visuals:
+Since this improvement consisted of only semantic HTML changes it involved no visual changes or representation.

 #### Work performed:
 - The work performed started with determining if the home page of the QuizGame extension was indeed structured with multiple `<h1>` headings.